loganandersen/block-pushing-game/README_wip.md

     copy this last line of code into the open terminal " godot project.godot " open the godot executable file and run ' project '

 You can find all the assets for the game in the asset folder, if you wish to change them, feel free.
-Just make sure to match the file type that we ues (.png)
+Just make sure to match the file type that we ues (.png).

 #### Code

 The file 'game_grod.gd' is where the logic happens, a quick overview for it is as follows:
 Player moves,
-first, can the player move here? if yes, move there, if no, don't
+first, can the player move here?
+If yes, move there, if no, don't.
 Next, forground and background
-Any asset the player can stand on goes into the background Any asset the player can NOT stand on goes in the forground
+Any asset the player can stand on goes into the background, any asset the player can NOT stand on goes in the foreground.